03 April 2021

 The cost of the operation varies according to what part of the country you live in and the vet you use.
-The average cost for a male cat is between £40 and £60 and the average cost for a female cat is between £50 and £80.
+The average neutering cost for a male cat in our area is between £50 and £80 and the average cost for a female cat is between £70 and £120.
 Your vet will be happy to give you a quote before the operation takes place.

-Cats Protection offers financial assistance to cat owners on benefits or low income to help with the cost of neutering.
+Cats Protection offers financial assistance to cat owners on benefits or low incomes to help with the cost of neutering.

 Cats Protection may be able to help with the cost of neutering your cat, so please give us a call to discuss this.

 An uncontrolled feral colony will grow very quickly.
-The cats will be susceptible to disease and may also become a nuisance.
-Simply removing the cats isn't a long-term solution as a new colony will soon move in taking its place.
+The cats will be susceptible to disease (see above - FIV, FeLV, Cat Flu) and may also become a nuisance.
+Simply removing the cats isn't a long-term solution as this creates a vacuum and a new colony will soon move-in taking their place.

 We may be able to get help towards the cost of neutering a feral colony, please contact us to discuss.